-Correspondence: The Woodford Files 1940-50 is a research based art project initiated by Vivienne Dadour in 2015 to examine, document and exhibit a collection of hand written correspondence written between 1940-50 by members of the McManamey family and friends.
+Correspondence: The War Illustrated 1940-50 is a research based art project initiated by Vivienne Dadour in 2015 to examine, document and exhibit a collection of hand written correspondence written between 1940-50 by members of the McManamey family and friends.

-The letters selected for The Woodford Files, Making History 1940-50 exhibition have been sourced mainly from the Woodford Academy Archives, Blue Mountains, NSW and written by members of the McManamey family and their friends.
+The letters selected for Correspondence: The War Illustrated 1940-50 exhibition have been sourced mainly from the Woodford Academy Archives, Blue Mountains, NSW and written by members of the McManamey family and their friends.
 The McManamey family lived at the Woodford Academy from 1907-1988 where they operated a boarding school for boys, a day school and during WW2 accommodation for friends and Sydney war evacuees.

 Correspondence featured in the exhibition makes reference to the unsettling and challenging events in the world during WW2.
 Letters often contained inquires into the welfare of people living at the Academy, inquires about war efforts, the welfare of loved ones abroad, memories, the latest war wounded, general living and working conditions.